-The institutional repository repOS is managed organizationally by the library of the HCU and the research department and technically by the University Library of the TU Hamburg-Harburg.
+The institutional repository repOS is managed organizationally by the library of the HCU and the research department and technically by the IT department of the TU Hamburg-Harburg.
 The open source software DSpace is used, whose local configuration is handled by the State and University Library of Hamburg as a service provider for the HCU.
 The service is permanently available.
 Electronic publication is free of charge for members and affiliates of the HafenCity University Hamburg and members of institutions associated with HCU.

 If you have any questions concerning the repository and the associated services, please contact firstname.lastname@example.org.